What You Need to Know About the FDA’s New Proposed Traceability Rule

-As the FDA works to incentivize the adoption of modern, smarter tools, traceability will play a an important role in realizing a key goal for the agency - revolutionizing food safety and prevention.
+As the FDA works to incentivize the adoption of modern, smarter tools, traceability will play an important role in realizing a key goal for the agency - revolutionizing food safety and prevention.
 Through data normalization and harmonization around Critical Tracking Events and Key Data Elements, the industry can begin building greater visibility into the food system, revealing vulnerabilities and exposing root causes associated with outbreaks faster and more accurately.
 “Consumers don’t normally think of food traceability as being a means of preventing foodborne illness, but like many of the improvements in food safety over the years, such as whole genome sequencing, what we are proposing today has a direct impact on preventing foodborne illness,” said Yiannas.

 While consumer protections remain at the heart of the FDA’s work on traceability, regulators are also working to highlight the broader benefits of food transparency for all stakeholders.
-In addition to preventing serious illness or death, a transparent food system allows for more targeted, low impact approaches for solving food safety issues.
+In addition to preventing serious illness or death, a transparent food system allows for more targeted, low-impact approaches to solving food safety issues.
 Yiannas explained, “The availability of the traceability records that are set out in the proposed rule would also help limit the scope of recalls and in some instances, allow the FDA to better target consumer advice, avoiding blanket alerts on whole commodity sectors.”

 The proposed rule set forth in FSMA section 204 will govern food traceability requirements.
 The drafted rule is not yet in effect and may change after the submission of public comments.
 However, the drafted recordkeeping requirements are a strong indication of what food businesses should prepare for.
 Including which products will likely be impacted, what and when data elements will need to be captured, stored or shared, FDA access to records, as well as what exemptions may apply.

 The Food Traceability List